Blackjacx/Development/mobile-interview.md

 - [x] [---] What is Dynamic Dispatch?
   > Dynamic Dispatch is the process of selecting which implementation of a polymorphic operation that’s a method or a function to call at run time.
-This means, that when we wanna invoke our methods like object method. but Swift does not default to dynamic dispatch
+This means, that when we wanna invoke our methods like object method.
+But Swift does not default to dynamic dispatch

 ### Open source

 - [x] [---] Which dependency managers / build systems do you know? `[Gradle, Cocoapods, Carthage, SPM]`
 - [ ] [---] Experience with open source frameworks?
 - [ ] [---] Which frameworks do you use frequently?
-- [ ] [---] Did you develop (open source) framerworks on your own?
+- [ ] [---] Did you develop (open source) frameworks on your own?

 ### UI